 Lastly, my best attempt was with the traditional pull apart bread recipe HALVED.
 I found my standard KitchenAid mixer just couldn’t hold up to the double batch.
 If you want to double this recipe, I’d literally do it in two batches instead of one double.
 It will make clean up and managing the dough much simpler.

+Fun and festive sweet bread that is pull apart and perfect for Christmas morning breakfast; adapted from an old family recipe.
 This dough can be frozen before baking and kept for a couple of weeks.
 Once baked, wrap in plastic and foil tightly and consume within a week.

 This dough can be frozen before baking and kept for a couple of weeks.